Healthcare Realty Trust (HR)

 AI Analysis | Feedback

-Peter A. Scott was appointed President and Chief Executive Officer of Healthcare Realty Trust in April 2025.
-Prior to this role, he served as Chief Financial Officer of Healthpeak Properties, Inc., an S&P 500 company with approximately $25 billion in assets, from 2017.
-Before joining Healthpeak, Mr. Scott was a Managing Director in the Real Estate Investment Banking Group at Barclays from 2014 to 2017.
-While at Barclays, he advised Healthpeak (then HCP) on its $4 billion spin-off of Quality Care Properties, which included $1.85 billion of debt financing.
-His extensive experience also includes various positions of increasing responsibility at financial services firms such as Credit Suisse from 2011 to 2014, Barclays from 2008 to 2011, and Lehman Brothers from 2002 to 2008.
+Peter A. Scott was appointed President and CEO of Healthcare Realty in April 2025.
+Prior to this, he served for nine years as Chief Financial Officer of Healthpeak Properties, an S&P 500 company, where he was instrumental in its $5 billion strategic merger with Physicians Realty Trust.
+Mr. Scott's career also includes three years as a Managing Director in the Real Estate Investment Banking Group at Barclays, where he advised Healthpeak on its $4 billion spin-off of Quality Care Properties.
+He also held positions at Credit Suisse and Lehman Brothers.

 Ryan Crowley, Executive Vice President and Chief Investment Officer